 Williams has been Senior Lecturer (Sculpture) at Queensland College of Art,

-Fragar was awarded the Archibald Prize.
+Fragar was awarded the Archibald Prize in 2025.